-This page contains a list of software applications and services currently supported by the ITS Technology Support Center (TSC).
+This page contains a list of software applications and services currently supported by ITS Client Services.

-At least annually, the ITS Technology Support Center will publicly publish a list of software that we support.
+At least annually, ITS Client Services will publicly publish a list of software that we support.
 Publishing such a list provides guidance to customers, helps manage client support expectations, and helps us to manage our work.
 The list will define what “support” means.
 Support may be inclusive, such as installation, configuration questions, troubleshooting, etc. Other support may be limited to answering what questions we can, or forwarding to other resources.
-Some applications on the list may be supported by the Technology Support Center, while others may be supported by other ITS units.

 Categories of Support